fuhaowei/codeproblems/slidingwindow/strategy.md

 main jist is that the problem has a maximum or minimum subrange that will satisify a given conidtion.

 we then expand or contract the window to find the optimal range.

+-> figure out what the condition is, and is it an expanding or contracting problem.

 there will be a constant window size, or a variable window size. so we can use memory to save time, get from o(n^2) to o(n).